0xfabian/LineFollower/README.md

 ![pic4](./media/pic4.gif)

-## Best Time Achievement 🏆

-Turbo Fabi completed the circuit with an impressive best time of **13.551 seconds**.

 ## Project Overview 🤖

 Welcome to Turbo Fabi, a line follower project that utilizes PID control.
 Turbo Fabi is a robot designed to autonomously track and follow a predefined path marked by a visible line on the ground.
 This project is implemented using the Arduino Uno and motor drivers, with infrared (IR) sensors for line detection.